gmangal/RubiksCube/README.md

     5 - Right

 TODO:
-    Remove main from RubiksCube.java.
-RubiksCube.java should represent our model and nothing else.
+    Implement createPanelArray method by manually mapping panels to indices in the 3D array.
-    Turn project into an applet
+    Create an undo button using a Stack
-    Create a class to hold all the GUI components.
+    Create clickListeners for all the buttons
     **Optional** Improve efficiency by manually writing each rotation method instead of calling other rotation methods